Motor Vehicle Representative - Downstate

 - Appointment from any Motor Vehicle Representative eligible list will inactivate your name for consideration for appointment from all other Motor Vehicle Representative eligible lists.

 - Language Proficiency: If you pass the examination and are considered for appointment to one of the language parenthetics, you will be required to demonstrate your Chinese, Creole, Italian, Korean, Manual Communications, Russian, or Spanish language proficiency at a level that will ensure your ability to perform properly the duties of the position.
 Only enough candidates to fill current vacancies will be called to the proficiency test.
+In addition to the duties mentioned below, incumbents must be able to read, write and speak English and must be able to follow written and spoken instructions.
+Additionally, incumbents of Motor Vehicle Representative (Manual Communications) must be fluent in American Sign Language.+

 - Background Investigation: Because of the nature of the position, there is an investigative screening that may include a thorough character investigation.
 All convictions must be reported.
 Conviction of a felony or misdemeanor or any falsified or omitted information may bar appointment or result in removal after appointment.
 Each case is determined on its own merits, consistent with the applicable provisions of state and federal laws.
 The Department of Motor Vehicles will verify information provided by candidates, and fingerprint and conduct background investigations.
 Candidates considered for employment at the Department of Motor Vehicles' call center located in Bedford Hills Correctional Facility will also be subject to a fingerprint and background check administered by the Department of Corrections and Community Supervision.